dmahajan980/dmahajan980/README.md

 I’m Divyanshu Mahajan, an Electronics and Economics undergrad at BITS Pilani.
 I am a **Sortware Developer** with a strong interest in JavaScript, React, React Native, and Flutter.
 I love building products that:

-- Deliver an amazing user experience.
+- Deliver an amazing user interface and friendly user experience.
-- Provide comfort to users through a friendly and eye-pleasing interface.
 - Scale well while being performant.
 - Care about accessibility and inclusiveness.